karamage/nuxt-web3-counter/README.md

 # nuxt-web3-counter

+## The tutorial code for developing a Web3 dapp

 This is a repository I created to study Web3.
 The value of the counter is written to the blockchain and displayed.